CAEGI 0003 November Ads 2022x250

 (Kenosha Sheriff)

 A 38-year old Police Sergeant with the Zion, Illinois police department was charged today with one count of disorderly conduct with the domestic abuse modifier.
 According to court records, the charge stemmed from an incident that allegedly occurred on March 17, 2023.
 The Kenosha County Sheriff’s office decided against Sgt.
 Richard’s mugshot and booking info being displayed on the public website along-side the non-police defendants.
-A Sheriff’s Department spokesman said this is becuase Richardt was only a “pics and print” and not booked into the jail.
+A Sheriff’s Department spokesman said this is because Richardt was only a “pics and print” and not booked into the jail.

 Paid Advertisement